Managed Cloud

 #docker logs -f open-webui

-If you have cloned the repo as per the getting started guide you can use the poetry setup to run the cli
+If you have cloned the repo as per the getting started guide you can use the poetry setup to run the `cli` command below.

 To connect to your instance you can use your api-key